DataBoySu/databoysu-readme-translator/README.md

  <!--END_SECTION:navbar-->
 ```

--- Automatic regeneration of the runner cache when missing.
+- Uses multi-step validation approach to prevent format breaks, hallucinations, etc.
+- Supports 20+ languages.
+- Automatic caching of the model weights and parallel execution of translation jobs for sped up translations.

+---

+> [!IMPORTANT] \
+> This translation tool is primarily meant for **public repositories** \
+> It relies on the public instances of GitHub Action Runners to run \
+>
+> While private repo owners can also run this pipeline, they should be aware that \
+> an average multi-language job takes 40 minutes to run \
+>
+> it is recommended for everyone to use the example workflow given below \
+> to parallely spin up multiple jobs and translate everything in one go

+---

 ## Translation Quality & Disclaimer

-This action acts as a powerful **helper tool** designed to take your documentation **95% of the way** towards full localization.
-It utilizes a context-aware AI model optimized for technical content, ensuring that code blocks, HTML tags, and industry jargon are preserved.
+This action acts as a pretty powerful **helper tool** designed to take your documentation **90-95% of the way** towards full localization.

+It utilizes a context-aware AI model structurally optimized for technical content, ensuring that code blocks, tags, and jargon is preserved.

+As a fail-safe, I have implemented complex post-processing which reverts document chunk back to original language(English) if it detects my set rule violations.

 While the quality is high, **manual review is required for the final 5%**.

-You may encounter occasional grammatical imperfections or untranslated segments if the model encounters ambiguous context.
-The repository owner is responsible for the final polish and verification of the translated content.
+> [!NOTE] \
+> This pipeline was <strong> not made to replace human documentation localizers </strong> \
+> but to provide them a <strong> ready-made template </strong> \
+> to style/improve the tone and wordings as they prefer, instead of having to make such translations from scratch.

+From Beginners starting out GitHub to experienced maintainers looking to create new projects, and want to whip up a quick multi-lingual readme can use this tool for one-click setup without any hassle.

 ## Supported Languages